-Following submission and review of applications MD/PhD interviews will be held on Monday, October 31, 2016 and Monday, November 21, 2016.
+Following submission and review of applications, MD/PhD interviews will be held on Monday/Tuesday, December 10–11, 2018, and Monday/Tuesday, January 7–8, 2018.
 If selected, you will be invited to visit the University of Arizona College of Medicine – Phoenix campus via email.
-MD and PhD interviews will be conducted separately but on the same day.

 What to Expect

-After the interviews each candidate is evaluated by the Augmented MD/PhD Committee and the top-scoring applicants offered positions in the program after final approval by the Committee.
-Students not immediately offered a position in the MD/PhD Program may be placed on a waiting list and notified of acceptance into the program at a later date.
-Students deemed non-competitive for the program will be notified immediately after final decisions are made.
+After the interviews, each candidate is evaluated by the MD/PhD Admissions Committee and the top-scoring applicants are offered positions in the program upon final approval by the full Admissions Committee.
+Candidates not immediately offered a position in the MD/PhD Program may be placed on an alternate list and notified of acceptance into the program at a later date.